ShukrithiRathna/peak-tracker/ReadMe.md

   * numpy
   * pandas
   * seaborn
+ *  Requirements can be installed by running 'pip install -r requirements.txt' in your virtual environment.
-* To run the application, use the following command from this repository in the command line:
+* To run the application, use the following command from the folder in which this repository has been  placed
-  * bokeh serve --show PeakTracking_App/
+  * bokeh serve --show peak-tracker
 * The application will open in your system's default browser.

 ### Features